Skip to content

 Only Visiting Haeundae Beach

-Every tourist goes to Haeundae — and it gets genuinely overcrowded in summer.
-Gwangalli Beach is 20 minutes away by subway, less crowded, has better views of the Diamond Bridge, and a better café scene along the waterfront.
-Make sure you visit both.
+Every tourist goes to Haeundae — and it gets genuinely overcrowded in summer, sometimes hitting 100,000 people in a single day.
+Gwangalli Beach is 20 minutes away by subway, less crowded year-round, has a better café scene, and gives the best view of the Diamond Bridge.
+Visit both beaches, but spend your evening time at Gwangalli where the bridge lights up at night.

 🕐